What is middleware?

 - Apache with Apache Camel, which provides an open source middleware for B2B and microservices-based environments.

-Other vendors include Oracle, Red Hat, TIBCO Software and ScaleOut Software.
+Other vendors include WSO2 Carbon, Temenos Fabric and ScaleOut Software.

 How to choose a middleware platform

-Middleware should be chosen by considering what an individual or organization is looking to achieve with it.
-For example, if middleware is needed for data management, then database middleware should be used; if middleware is needed for application services, then application server middleware should be used.
+Middleware should be chosen by considering what an individual or organization is looking to achieve with the middleware platform.
+For example, if middleware is needed for data management, then database middleware should be used.
+If middleware is needed for application services, then application server middleware should be used.
 The key idea is to find the right software according to the performance needed.

-Organizations should also compare reliability, complexity and performance -- as some performance speeds may greatly vary -- with other middleware products.
+Organizations should also compare reliability, complexity and performance with other middleware products -- as some performance speeds may vary.

 The evolution of middleware

-Rather than deploying complete applications to middleware servers, developers are starting to create smaller, microservices-based applications.
+Rather than deploy complete applications to middleware servers, developers can use middleware to create smaller, microservices-based applications.
 They then package those microservices with all of the knowledge required to connect to the back-end resources they need and deploy the applications within a lightweight, container-based system, such as Docker.
 The container is then deployed to a cloud-based service.

 In this case, the middleware would be the combination of the microservice hosted within the container and the cloud computing infrastructure running the container.
-This arrangement is currently the direction in which middleware is trending.
+The use of containers with middleware helps developers connect to resources that are distributed across multiple clouds.